mohammedi-haroune/notes/README.md

 # notes
-Write to ease learning, a new method I'm trying to migrate to
+Write to ease learning, a new method I'm trying to migrate to.

 # Instaling